Make these stuffed zucchini boats for an easy summer dinner! Lemon, thyme & Parmesan make the simple, delicious filling zesty, fresh & bright.

 - Make your own breadcrumbs.
 Better bread = better bread crumbs, so find a good baguette or loaf of crusty bread for this recipe.
 Tear it into chunks and pulse them in a food processor to create coarse crumbs for the filling.
 Enjoy the remaining bread on the side!

 - Top them with pesto.
 These stuffed zucchini boats are great on their own, but a drizzle of pesto really takes them over the top.
-Make your own or use store-bought pesto in a pinch.
+Make homemade basil pesto or use store-bought.
+In pinch, tomato sauce or marinara sauce would be nice here too.

 We like these stuffed zucchini boats as a main or side dish.
-If you make this recipe with 3 medium zucchini, it serves 6 as a side, if you make it with 2 large zucchini, it serves 4 as a main course along with a side dish.
-They’d be delicious served with refreshing gazpacho or watermelon gazpacho, this easy summer pasta salad, pesto pasta, or any of these yummy summer salads:
+If you make this recipe with 3 medium zucchini, it serves 6 as a side.
+If you make it with 2 large zucchini, it serves 4 as a main course.

 Ingredients

-- 2 large or 3 medium zucchini, halved lengthwise
+- 2 large zucchini, or 3 medium, halved lengthwise

 - 1 large egg, beaten